NSchrading/intro-spacy-nlp/README.md

 ```

 Make sure to run the above python command, this downloads the models that spaCy needs.
+Python 3 is recommended, although Python 2 should work as long as you convert the strings to unicode objects.

 ## Running the files